Spaten Logo

 Spaten is a German alcohol brand that produces several types of Bavarian beer of moderate strength.
 Its roots go back to 1379 when entrepreneur Hans Welser opened a brewery in Munich.
 For a long time existence, the company has changed several owners.
 Now, this trademark is part of the Anheuser-Busch InBev Corporation.

 In 1622, the Munich brewery became the property of the Spatt family and changed its name to Spaten, which means “shovel” in German.
-She mixed the malt in the production of an alcoholic beverage.
+She mixed the malt to produce an alcoholic beverage.
 It was hard work, immortalized in the emblem, paying tribute to the ancient brewers.
 Since then, the logo of the famous brand has never changed and has not been corrected.

 The Spatt dynasty ran the company until 1704.
-Then in 1807, the company was bought by Gabriel Sedlmayr, the chief brewer at the Bavarian royal court.
-He developed it, making by 1867 the largest Munich plant, which brewed a bottom-fermented drink and Pilsen-type beer for the first time in the history of the German state.
+Then, in 1807, Gabriel Sedlmayr, the chief brewer at the Bavarian royal court, bought it.
+He developed it, making it the largest Munich plant by 1867.
+It brewed a bottom-fermented drink and Pilsen-type beer for the first time in the history of the German state.
 It also passed the first tests of a steam engine (in 1821) and a refrigeration unit designed by the engineer Carl Linde.

 At the beginning of the 20th century, the company launched the supply of products outside of Germany.
-In particular, most of the beer was exported to North America, and now it is found in all countries of the world.
-In 1922, Spaten formed a commercial alliance with two other beer producers (Franziskaner and Lowenbrau).
+In particular, most of the beer was exported to North America, and now it is found in all countries.
+1922, Spaten formed a commercial alliance with other beer producers (Franziskaner and Lowenbrau).
 The joint stock company was named Spaten-Franziskaner-Bräu GmbH.
 In 1977, the brand celebrated its 600th anniversary.
-And since 2004, it has been subordinated to the international corporation Anheuser-Busch InBev.
+Since 2004, it has been subordinated to the international corporation Anheuser-Busch InBev.

-The logo for the iconic beer brand was created by heraldic art expert and renowned graphic artist Otto Hupp.
+Heraldic art expert and renowned graphic artist Otto Hupp created the logo for the iconic beer brand.
 He was an outstanding master of the 20th century and represented a creative dynasty because his father was a metal engraver.
 The author coped with the order so talentedly that he made a genuine coat of arms from an ordinary emblem.
 As a basis, he took the name of the Spaten company, which was named so by the former owners – representatives of the Spatt family.
 The logo was officially approved only in 1884.

-The malt shovel is located in the center of the red coat of arms with a rounded bottom and a black and white triple border.
-At the bottom are several inscriptions made in different styles: Old English handwritten and classical printed.
-To the right and left of the handle are the capital letters “G” and “S.” They are an abbreviation of the name and surname of Gabriel Sedlmayr, a leading brewer at the Bavarian royal court.
-Previously, he too was the owner of this enterprise, which he bought in 1807 and raised to a high status.
+The malt shovel is in the center of the red coat of arms with a rounded bottom and a black and white triple border.
+At the bottom are several inscriptions in different styles: Old English handwritten and classical printed.
+To the right and left of the handle are the capital letters “G” and “S.” They are an abbreviation of the name and surname of Gabriel Sedlmayr, a leading brewer at the Bavarian Royal Court.
+Previously, he also owned this enterprise, which he bought in 1807 and raised to a high status.

 Font and Colors